gleam-lang/website/cheatsheets/gleam-for-python-users.md

 Python is a dynamically typed language.
 Types are only checked at runtime and a variable can have different types in its lifetime.

-Type hints (Python 3+) are optional annotations that document the code with type information.
+Type hints are optional annotations that document the code with type information.
 These annotations are accessible at runtime via the `__annotations__` module-level variable.

 These hints will mainly be used to inform static analysis tools like IDEs, linters...